Santos Sao Paulo, Brazil Travel Guide

 A historic building sometimes features interesting art exhibitions.

-Smaller galleries and cultural centers are present in the Historic Center, often hosting temporary exhibitions.
+Smaller galleries and cultural centers exist in the Historic Center, often hosting temporary exhibitions.

 Check local event listings ("A Tribuna" or city's tourism website) for temporary exhibitions and cultural programming.